-One Day Communication Skills TrainingThis one-day course provides participants with an introduction to communication skills, giving them an opportunity to understand how communication works and how to communicate with confidence and flair.
+One Day Communication Skills TrainingThis one-day course provides you with an introduction to communication skills, giving you an opportunity to understand how communication works and how to communicate with confidence and flair.

 You'll look at what works about the way you communicate, what gets in the way of you being a more effective communicator and then a raft of tools and techniques to help you be more adept and self-assured.

 For advanced communication skills courses: look at our Tailored Communication Training, Two Day Communication Skills Course or our Five Day Communicate With Impact Course.

 Nick Clark - Tina Lamb - Katherine Grice - Sarah Dawrant

 Click here for our Conflict Management Course - Customer Service Course - Influencing and Negotiating Skills Course - Negotiation Skills Course - One to One Communication Skills Training

 Delegate TestimonialsClick here to see what past delegates have to say about our